Hazrat Mirza Ghulam Ahmad

 by following this Prophet they were

-so drawn towards God that it was as if God came to dwell in
+so drawn towards God that it was as if God came to dwell in them.

-life towards a noble life (Haqiqat-ul-Wahy, p.
+a noble life (Haqiqat-ul-Wahy, p.
+99, footnote; RK,

-99, footnote; RK, vol. 22, p.
+vol. 22, p.
 102).

 Thus the Companions of the Holy Prophet Muhammad are described